KDE/documentation-docs-kdenlive-org/effects_and_compositions/effects_and_transitions.rst

   * - videoquality_measurement
     - Transition
     -
     - This performs the PSNR and SSIm video quality measurements by comparing the B frames to the reference frame A. It outputs the numbers to stdout in space-delimited format for easy use by another tool.
-The bottom half of the B frame is placed below the top half of the A frame for visual comparison. (vqm)
+The bottom half of the B frame is placed below the top half of the A frame for visual comparison (vqm)
   * - :ref:`video_values`
     - Video Effect
     - Utility